-R. P. Hermann et al., "Mössbauer Spectral Study of the Magnetocaloric FeMnP₁₋ₓAsₓ Compounds," Physical Review B, American Physical Society (APS), Jan 2004.
+R. P. Hermann et al., "Mössbauer Spectral Study of the Magnetocaloric FeMnP₁₋ₓAsₓ Compounds," Physical review B: Condensed matter and materials physics, vol. 70, no. 21, pp. 1 - 9, American Physical Society (APS), Dec 2004.

 Keywords and Phrases